plugg1N/custom-ml-models/README.md

 $$ \Large MSE = \frac {1} {m} \sum \limits_{i=1}^m (y - y_{pred})^2  $$

 But getting gradients is simpler.
 Overall, logistic-regression implementation was way harder than I expected.
-I am greatful for finishing development. **The bad, thing is that** accuracy is rather low on `breast_cancer` dataset and model works slower than expected.
+I am greatful for finishing development. **The bad thing is that** accuracy is rather low on `breast_cancer` dataset and model works slower than expected.
 It is slower, because I was trying to get the job done, not to make implementation better, than sklearn did.